 Secondary needs: linebacker, depth on the defensive line

 As a unit, the Browns’ offensive line slotted in at 23rd in PFF’s end-of-year offensive line rankings.
 A big part of that was the play they got from their tackles.
 Cleveland already made one of the biggest splashes of the offseason by signing Jack Conklin to man the right tackle spot.
 That still leaves an opening at left tackle following Greg Robinson‘s eventful offseason.
 Chris Hubbard is under contract for several more seasons, but he ranked just 36th out of 38 qualifying right tackles in PFF grade this past season.
-Ideally, he becomes a depth piece or cap casualty once they find their starting left tackle.
+Ideally, he becomes a depth piece once they find their starting left tackle.

 On defense, the Browns lost Joe Schobert and released Christian Kirksey, bringing in only BJ Goodson to counteract those departures.
 There is room for improvement in that group still.
 Similarly, they are thin behind a strong starting group on the defensive line.
 The Browns did not cut Olivier Vernon to save cap space, leaving a strong pairing with the returning Myles Garrett, but behind those two, there isn’t much to get excited about.
 The same can be said on the interior.
 Adding depth to the defensive line would be beneficial for the Browns as they look to reach their 2019 expectations in 2020.